PYBrulin/axone/README.md

 - Publisher/Subscriber: A node can publish data to a topic, and other nodes can subscribe to this topic to receive the data.
 - Service/Client: A node can provide a service, and other nodes can call this service.
-- Parameter server: A node can store parameters on the parameter server, and other nodes can retrieve them.
+- (WIP) Parameter server: A node can store parameters on the parameter server, and other nodes can retrieve them.

 ## Installation